MMSD Budget Development

 Introducing the 2021-22 Budget Proposal:

-The 2021-22 Draft Preliminary Budget Proposal for the Madison Metropolitan School District will be presented to the public for comments and feedback on April 26th.
+On April 26th, the 2021-22 Draft Preliminary Budget Proposal for the Madison Metropolitan School District was presented to the public for comments and feedback through the middle of June.
 Development of the proposal will be guided by regular monthly direction provided by the Board, along with input from staff, parents, and the Madison community collected through the process to develop the new Strategic Framework and November 2020 referenda proposals.
 Additional feedback will continue to be solicited from students, parents, staff and the community through May and June 2021.

 The Board will then adopt a Preliminary Budget at the June 29, 2020 regular meeting.
 The 2021-22 fiscal year will begin on July 1, 2021.
 On October 25th, the Board is scheduled to adopt the final Original Budget.